Information Night for Fall 2026 Extension Master Gardener Volunteer Training!

-Please register in advance for this meeting at:
+- Register in advance for this meeting:

-After registering, you will receive a confirmation email containing information about joining the meeting.
+https://virginiatech.zoom.us/meeting/register/lsC9iVhtQtWCk46uNS7m3A - After registering, you will receive a confirmation email containing information about joining the meeting.

 Thank you for your interest in our Extension Master Gardener (EMG) volunteer training program for Arlington and the City of Alexandria.
-VCE is your local connection to Virginia’s land-grant universities, Virginia Tech and Virginia State University.

-Offered by VCE, Arlington County Office, and in partnership with the City of Alexandria, the VCE Master Gardener program trains participants in best management practices for gardening and landscaping that preserve and sustain the environment.
+Offered by VCE, Arlington County Office, and in partnership with the City of Alexandria, the VCE Master Gardener volunteer program trains participants in best management practices for gardening and landscaping that preserve and sustain the environment.

 EMGs are supported by our association, MGNV, a 501(C)(3) non-profit, which collaborates with VCE to further our parallel goals of providing community education about sustainable gardening practices.